Boo MirrorWorld (XBOO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Boo MirrorWorld Price Prediction for 2025–2050

-According to your Boo MirrorWorld price prediction, the value of XBOO is expected to change by 238.64%, reaching a price of 1.7903USD by 2050.
+According to your Boo MirrorWorld price prediction, the value of XBOO is expected to change by 238.64%, reaching a price of 1.8191USD by 2050.

 Short Term Boo MirrorWorld Price Prediction For Today, Tomorrow, This Week, and 30 Days